itsseharahmed/flappy_bird_clone/README.md

 A basic version of Flappy Bird built using HTML, JS and the Phraser Framework.

-Instructions: Repeatedly hit the spacebar to keep the bird flying through the gap of the top and bottom columns.
+Instructions: use the spacebar/tap to keep the bird flying through the gap of the top and bottom columns.